 3. Contact Your Loan Servicer: If you’re facing financial difficulties, contact your loan servicer for assistance with repayment options such as deferment, forbearance, or loan consolidation.

-4. Repayment Plans: Explore different repayment plans offered by your loan program.may include options like income-driven repayment, extended repayment, or graduated repayment.
+4. Repayment Plans: Explore different repayment plans offered by your loan program.
+Options may include income-driven repayment, extended repayment, or graduated repayment.
 Choose the plan that best fits your financial situation.

-5. Understanding Repayment Terms: Familiarize yourself with the terms of your loan, including the length of the repayment period and any specific conditions associated with it.
+5. Understanding Repayment Terms: Familiarize yourself with your loan’s terms, including the repayment period and any specific conditions associated with it.

 6. Accrued Interest: Remember that interest accrues on most student loans during the repayment period unless it’s subsidized or under certain circumstances like deferment or forbearance.

-By following these steps and staying proactive in managing your student loans, you can navigate the payback process more effectively andsary stress along the way.
+By following these steps and staying proactive in managing your student loans, you can navigate the payback process more effectively and avoid unnecessary stress along the way.

 Remember, if you need guidance or have questions about repaying your loans, don’t hesitate to contact your loan servicer for assistance.